Jacques Fouroux: A French championship Title private following a refereeing error with Grenoble 1993

 Following this he became the coach of FC Grenoble (1992–1993), whom he took to the final of the French League in 1993 with a massive pack nicknamed the mammoths.
 Grenoble lost the match and Fouroux, who claimed that the game had been fixed, defected to rugby league.

 Despite overpowering pack Grenoble tilts on the score of 14–11.

 A try of Olivier Brouzet is denied to Grenoble and the decisive try by Gary Whetton was awarded by the referee, Daniel Salles, when in fact the defender Franck Hueber from Grenoble touched down the ball first in his try zone.

 This error gave the title to Castres.
 Salles admitted the error 13 years later.

 Fouroux conflict with the Federation and who was already suspicious before the match of the referee cry out conspiracy.

 Administrator

-In November 1994, Fouroux announced the planned creation of a 'France Rugby League' competition, which was later abandoned in favour of a new rugby league club in Paris, to compete in Rupert Murdoch's Super League.
-The club, Paris Saint-Germain, only lasted two seasons in Super League before it collapsed however.

-In his final years, Fouroux had been working in Italy with rugby union side L'Aquila.
+Rugby league

+In 1995, Fouroux launched a new summer rugby league competition, simply called France Rugby League.
+This led to his appointment to the presidency of Paris Saint-Germain Rugby League, a team in Rupert Murdoch's new Super League, for which FRL was supposed to serve as a developmental circuit.
+The plan saw limited success however, and Fouroux successively left both organizations during the summer of 1996.

+Rugby union

+He promptly returned to rugby union with his hometown club FC Auch, which was facing a leadership crisis at the time, and became its president in October 1996.
+His last assignment was a brief coaching stint with Italian side L'Aquila, of which he was let go in November 2005, as his unorthodox style apparently did not gel well with the organization.

-He died aged 58 of a heart attack.
+He died on 17 December 2005, aged 58, of a heart attack.
+In 2007, FC Auch Gers renamed their venue, formerly known as Stade du Moulias, in his honor.